 Employee Assistance Program - For faculty or staff who may be struggling with the uncertainty of the ongoing pandemic

 Social distancing, also called “physical distancing,” means keeping a safe space between yourself and other people who are not from your household.
-To practice social or physical distancing, stay at least 6 feet (about 2 arms’ length) from other people who are not from your household in both indoor and outdoor spaces, according to CDC Social Distancing.
+If you choose to practice social or physical distancing, stay at least 6 feet (about 2 arms’ length) from other people who are not from your household in both indoor and outdoor spaces, according to CDC Social Distancing.

+There are currently no social distancing requirements at Northern, but you may choose to practice social distancing.
 COVID-19 spreads mainly among people who are in close contact (within about six feet) for a prolonged period.
-Spread happens when an infected person coughs, sneezes, or talks, and droplets from their mouth or nose are launched into the air and land in the mouths or noses of people nearby.
-The droplets can also be inhaled into the lungs.
 Recent studies indicate that people who are infected but do not have symptoms likely also play a role in the spread of COVID-19.
-Since people can spread the virus before they know they are sick, it is important to stay at least 6 feet away from others when possible, even if you—or they—do not have any symptoms.
 Social distancing is especially important for people who are at higher risk for severe illness from COVID-19.

 All Northern State University full-time students who have symptoms of COVID-19 can get tested at NSU’s on-campus Avera Health Services.
 Please call 605-622-8690 (8:30 a.m.–3:30 p.m.
 Monday-Friday).
 After hours contact Avera St. Luke’s at 605-622-8690 or download the AveraNOW app (App Store, Google Play) to connect with a provider 24/7.
 Or, call your healthcare provider for testing.
 Students who are not sure whether their exposure or symptoms qualify them for testing should call NSU Avera Health Services to be screened for testing.